arielkirkwood/melodic-web/docs/4.0/content/reboot.md

 The `<html>` and `<body>` elements are updated to provide better page-wide defaults.
 More specifically:

 - The `box-sizing` is globally set on every element—including `*::before` and `*::after`, to `border-box`.
 This ensures that the declared width of element is never exceeded due to padding or border.
-  - No base `font-size` is declared on the `<html>`, but `16px` is assumed (the browser default). `font-size: 1rem` is applied on the `<body>` for easy responsive type-scaling via media queries while respecting user preferences and ensuring a more accessible approach.
+  - No base `font-size` is declared on the `<html>`, but you should be aware that browsers default to `16px`.
+Deviating from Bootstrap, we prefer a default `14px` `font-size`, so `font-size: .875rem` (`.875 = 14/16`) is applied on the `<body>` for easy responsive type-scaling via media queries while respecting user preferences and ensuring a more accessible approach.
 - The `<body>` also sets a global `font-family`, `line-height`, and `text-align`.
 This is inherited later by some form elements to prevent font inconsistencies.
 - For safety, the `<body>` has a declared `background-color`, defaulting to `#fff`.

-## Native font stack
+## Inspire font stack

-The default web fonts (Helvetica Neue, Helvetica, and Arial) have been dropped in Bootstrap 4 and replaced with a "native font stack" for optimum text rendering on every device and OS.
-Read more about [native font stacks in this *Smashing Magazine* article](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).
+We supply three font stacks; one for serif fonts, one for sans-serif, and one for monospace fonts.
+We default to Merriweather, Roboto, and Roboto Mono respectively.
+Inspired by Bootstrap, we've kept the native font stack as a fallback when Roboto is unavailable.

 {% highlight sass %}
+$font-family-serif: Merriweather, Georgia, serif !default;

 $font-family-sans-serif:
+  // Inspire default
+  Roboto,
   // Safari for OS X and iOS (San Francisco) -apple-system,
   // Chrome < 56 for OS X (San Francisco)